 Prior to starting your internship, students need to submit their internship proposal to ENST.
 Once it is approved, you will be sent an email giving you further instructions about how to register for ENST 389 Professional Internship and what is expected to receive 3 credits.

-All ENST students are expected to complete one Senior Integrative Experience before graduating.
+All ENST students are expected to complete one Senior Integrative Experience (SIE) before graduating.

 ENST 470 is a project development class that is offered each spring semester.